FAQs on Indian ETA Visa

 4. Does the ETA give me full access to all airports in India and the country in general?

-While using the ETA visa you are allowed to enter the country through some of these airports Bangalore (Bengaluru), Mumbai, Delhi, Goa, Chennai, Cochin, Kolkata, Hyderabad, and Trivandrum.
+While using the ETA India you are allowed to enter the country through some of these airports Bangalore (Bengaluru), Mumbai, Delhi, Goa, Chennai, Cochin, Kolkata, Hyderabad, and Trivandrum.
 It is, however, advisable to check in with the Indian Immigration for the latest updates to avoid unnecessary delays.

 Some areas, luckily not most, require a special visa to visit.
 These areas include Port Blair, Nicobar Islands, Arunachal Pradesh, Sikkim, Ladakh, Nagaland, Mizoram etc. Remember, generally to gain Indian entry you will need a return ticket and provide proof that you have sufficient funds to last your stay.